-- Completion of 60 semester units or 90 quarter units that are eligible for transfer to a California State University. - The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education - Breadth Requirements. - A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district. - Obtainment of a minimum grade point average of 2.0." - A grade of "C" or better in all courses required for the major or area of emphasis.
-A "P" (Pass) grade is not an acceptable grade for courses in the major.
+- Completion of 60 semester units or 90 quarter units that are eligible for transfer to a California State University.
+The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education - Breadth Requirements. - A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district. - Obtainment of a minimum grade point average of 2.0." - A grade of "C" or better (or "P" if the course is taken on a pass/ no-pass basis) in all courses required for the major or area of emphasis.